strangerstudios/pmpro-akismet/readme.txt

 == Description ==

-Connect your membership site to Akismet to protect yourself from checkout spam.
-Leverage Akismet anti-spam functionality on your Paid Memberships Pro checkout process.
+This plugin integrates the Akismet Plugin with Paid Memberships Pro checkouts to protect your membership site’s checkout process from spam.
+Similar to how Akismet filters comment spam, this integration will check the submitted email address against Akismet’s world-class spam filters.

 == Installation ==